 How do you express the essence of concepts and theories created by someone else?
-How do you interpret and apply these effectively in your own words and avoid accidental plagiarism?
-Using other peoples' ideas involves much more than simply paraphrasing or including long quotes, but it can be a challenge to know what to focus on and also what to exclude.

-Join us for this popular Student Hub Live workshop to find out how to convey and apply other peoples' ideas in an academically appropriate way that will help you achieve better results in your next assessment.
+How do you interpret and apply these effectively in your own words?
+Using other peoples' ideas is much more than paraphrasing or including long quotes, but it can be challenging to feel confident in what to focus on and also what to in what to focus on and also what to exclude.
+Join us in this popular SHL workshop to find out how to convey and apply other peoples' ideas in an academically appropriate way that will help you achieve better results in your next assessment.